keltia/fetiche-rs/README.md

 ### Cargo Features

 Some of the crates like `fetiche-formats` have specific features for different manufacturers.
-It helps reduces compilation time.
+It helps reduce compilation time.
 See the specific `Cargo.toml` in each.

 There is one feature enabled by default in the engine, called `privacy`.
 This is for truncating the drone ID to a less-easily identifiable value.
 See `Cargo.toml` for this.